Code-Institute-Solutions/churnometer/README.md

 	* The ML model is considered a failure if:
 		* after 3 months of usage, more than 30% of customers that were expected to churn in <4 months do not churn
 * The output is defined as a class, which maps to a range of tenure in months.
 It is assumed that this model will predict tenure if the Predict Churn Classifier predicts 1 (yes for churn).
 If the prospect is online, the prospect will have already provided the input data via a form.
 If the prospect talks to a salesperson, the salesperson will interview to gather the input data and feed it into the App.
 The prediction is made on the fly (not in batches).
-* Heuristics: Currently, there is no approach to predict tenure levels on a prospect.
+* Heuristics: Currently, there is no approach to predict the tenure levels for a prospect.
-* The training data to fit the model come from the Telco Customer.
+* The training data to fit the model comes from the Telco Customer.
 This dataset contains about 7 thousand customer records.
-	* Train data - filter data where Churn == 1, then drop Churn variable.
+	* Train data - filter data where Churn == 1, then drop the Churn variable.
 Target: tenure; features: all other variables, but total charges and customerID

 ### Cluster Analysis